LRGASP/lrgasp-submissions/docs/synapse.md

 as shown below.

 Once submitted, mail [lrgasp-support-group@ucsc.edu](mailto:lrgasp-support-group@ucsc.edu) and let us know you have submitted.
-Would you please provide your lab's synapse name, team name, and the name of the submission?
+Please include your lab's synapse name, team name, and the name of the submission in the email.
 We will send you a positive acknowledgment that we have received the entry.

 ![Picking entry directory for submission](submit-pick.png)